burlster1980/arupcodev060/content/creating-pages/creating-offices.md

 			</div>
 			<ul>
 				<li>Enter the office location (city) and click OK</li>
-				<li>The screen will then reload, and you've successfully created your office</li>
+				<li>The screen will then reload, and you've successfully created your office item and are ready to begin adding content</li>
 			</ul>
 		</div>
 	</div>